SAP-samples/teched2023-XP185v/exercises/ex2/README.md

 # Exercise 2 - Security Recommendations regarding user access and authentication

-In this exercise you will learn about further security recommendations that help protect your accounts from risks related to access and authentication
+In this exercise you will learn about further security recommendations that help protect your accounts from risks related to access and authentication.

 # Relevant Security Recommendations
 - BTP-IAS-0002